rrazvd/ag-ui-adk-react-chat/README.md

 This project was developed with AI assistance as a learning and experimentation tool, focusing on rapid prototyping and technology exploration rather than production-ready code standards.

+> 🌟 **If this project helps you with AG-UI testing and development, please consider giving it a star!** ⭐
+> It helps make the project more discoverable so more developers can benefit and contribute to the community.

 ## 🌐 Playground

 🔗 **https://rrazvd.github.io/ag-ui-adk-react-chat/**